 Hayashi Sauce

-- Add 2 tbsp tomato ketchup, 4 tbsp red wine and 2 tbsp Worcestershire sauce, mixing in between each ingredient.
+- Add 2 tbsp tomato ketchup, 4 tbsp red wine and 2 tbsp Worcestershire sauce, mixing between each ingredient.

-Butter Garlic Rice
+Garlic Butter Rice

 - Heat a separate pan on a medium heat and add 1 tsp unsalted butter and 1 clove garlic.